cloudfoundry/summit-training-classes/operator/site/content/labs/deploy-cf.md

 -o ~/workspace/cf-deployment/operations/use-compiled-releases.yml \
 --vars-store deployment-vars.yml \
 -v system_domain=$SYSTEM_DOMAIN

-# If you deployed BOSH Lite v2 locally, set $SYSTEM_DOMAIN to bosh-lite.com.
-If you deployed BOSH Lite v2 to AWS, use $BOSH_ENVIRONMENT.sslip.io.
 ```

 In our example, `cf` is the name we're choosing to give the deployment. `cf-deployment.yml` is our Cloud Foundry deployment manifest, while `bosh-lite.yml` and `use-compiled-releases.yml` are 'operations' files which make changes to that manifest.
 The 'vars-store' flag specifies where we want BOSH to generate a file containing credentials for our deployment.
 Lastly, 'system domain' will be used as the root domain for your deployment.